SCIENZA POLITICA (SSD: SPS/04)

-- With L. Parenti, (2013) European and American Extreme Right Groups and the Internet, Ashgate.
+- Manuela Caiani and L. Parenti, (2013) European and American Extreme Right Groups and the Internet, Ashgate.

-- With D. della Porta and C. Wagemann (2012), Mobilizing on the Extreme Right, Oxford University Press.
+- Manuela Caiani, D. della Porta and C. Wagemann (2012), Mobilizing on the Extreme Right, Oxford University Press.

-- 2016-2019, PRIN (Italian Research Ministry Funds) Project on “Politics e Policy in Europa in tempo di crisi: Cause e Conseguenze”, Head of the Unity- SNS.
+- 2016-2019, PRIN (Italian Research Ministry Funds) Project on “Politics e Policy in Europa in tempo di crisi: Cause e Conseguenze”, PI.

-- June 2016 - Jun 2018 SNS Research Grant, SNS, PI for the project “Right-Wing Political Radicalization Using the Internet in Eastern and Central Europe”, Italy.
+- 2016 - 2018 SNS Research Grant, SNS, “Right-Wing Political Radicalization Using the Internet in Eastern and Central Europe”, PI.

-- 2010 - 2012 Research Grant Jubilaumsfonds, Oesterreichische National Bank, PI for the project “The Dark Side of the Web European and American Extreme Right Groups and online Politics” (n.
-14035), IHS, Wien.
+- 8. 2010 - 2012 Research Grant Jubilaumsfonds, Oesterreichische National Bank, “The Dark Side of the Web European and American Extreme Right Groups and online Politics” (n.
+14035), Project Coordinator, IHS, Wien.